TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 #### [](#framework-integration-tips){:.book_mark}Framework Integration Tips ####

-&nbsp;&nbsp;&nbsp;&nbsp;When integrating the components inside your project's framework, there many approaches that you can choose and it is all up to you (your taste, style and imagination), for example you can:
+&nbsp;&nbsp;&nbsp;&nbsp;When integrating the components inside your project's framework, there are many approaches that you can choose and it is all up to you (your taste, style and imagination), for example, you can:

 - Use the components as services in your controllers or scripts;
 - Add components to your global dependency injection container;